How and Where to Compost on Campus

 Collecting food waste in retail or "take out" style

-dining areas is a bit more challenging.
-Compostable packaging is used
+dining areas is a bit more challenging because of the packaging waste.
+We use BPI-certified

-to make this collection task easier but not every type of packaging can
+compostable packaging in most areas to make the collection task easier, but not every piece

 In Residence Halls